1956’s The Unguarded Moment was the second of three “dry” films Esther Williams made throughout her career.

 Fernando Lamas got his veal Milanese that night, and every ounce of Esther’s attention until his death in 1982.
 With Fernando’s passing, Esther said goodbye to her cloistered existence in the nunnery, and in her own words, now had to figure out what do with the rest of her life.
 As it turned out, her most rewarding years were just ahead.

 Esther Williams: Mermaid Tycoon and Godmother of a Sport

-And at the end of 1983, Esther met Edward Bell, the man who proved to be her Mr. Right.
+At the end of 1983, Esther met Edward Bell, the man who proved to be her Mr. Right.
 The two remained happily married until Esther’s passing in 2013.

 An Olympic Legacy

-One of Esther’s greatest legacies and rewards from this time of her life was unquestionably the recognition of synchronized swimming as an Olympic sport.
+One of Esther’s greatest legacies and rewards from this time of her life was the recognition of synchronized swimming as an Olympic sport.

 After she introduced the world to the magic of “swimming pretty” in 1944’s Bathing Beauty, synchronized swimming meets began popping up all over the country.
 Esther received fan mail throughout her Hollywood years from young women asking her how to swim pretty, and how to start a water ballet group.
-With the help of her mother, Esther graciously responded with packets of information answering all these questions, even detailing the technical aspects of her signature underwater moves.
+With the help of her mother, Esther responded with packets of information answering all these questions, even detailing the technical aspects of her signature underwater moves.

 Esther’s example and generosity of time contributed to the recognition of synchronized swimming as an event at the 1955 Pan American Games, and, as a demonstration sport at the 1956 Olympic Games in Melbourne, Australia.